 Then, each team had to wire up all of the electronics on the rover.
 Luckily this was quite simple since the controller board that is being used has several components in one.
 For example, it connects the speed controllers to the motor, as described by Eric Smith, one of the governor's school students and member of Group One.

-working with them for nearly five years, as he will soon begin his senior year this fall.
+Eric Smith started working with robotics in seventh grade and has continued working with them for nearly five years, as he will soon begin his senior year this fall.

-"In our case, the electronic wiring is relatively simple," Eric stated after several
+"In our case, the electronic wiring is relatively simple," Eric stated after several years of experience in clubs at school and competing in robotics competitions.

 Once the rover can move smoothly, an arm will be attached to the top in order to extend and grab the trusts created by Xuan Nguyen, a volunteer and competitor in Group Two.